tyedge/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 10-add.c - function that adds two integers and returns the result.
 11-print_to_98.c - function that prints all the natural numbers from n to 98, followed by a new line

-Document last edited by Ty Edge on Wednesday, February 12, 2019.
+Document last edited by Ty Edge on Tuesday, February 12, 2019.